A Beginner’s Guide to Sales Lead Management & How to Win At It

 Source: Leadsquared

 For example, let’s say your lead signed up for your newsletter, giving you their contact information.
 They may earn themselves one point.
-Next, the lead receives an email from you and takes the time to respond.
+Next, the lead receives your email and takes the time to respond.
 This may net the lead two points.
 If the lead went out of their way to speak with you on the phone for 20 minutes, you might give them something like five points.

 Like we said, it goes both ways.
 If a lead unsubscribes to your newsletter, you might subtract three points.
 If they schedule a meeting with you and then don’t show up, you could deduct 10 points.